NepNep21/ControllerEmu/README.md

 # Compilation
 I use gcc but other compilers probably work
+`gcc -Wall Main.c -lm -linih -o controller-emu`
+To compile without config support, removing the libinih requirement, use:
-`gcc -Wall Main.c -lm -o controller-emu`
+`gcc -Wall Main.c -lm -DNO_CONFIG -o controller-emu`

-# TO-DO:
+# Configuration
-Add config file to make this usable with non QWERTY layouts and keyboards without numpads
+To use a config file, either set the CONTROLLEREMU_CONFIG environment variable to the path to it, or pass the --find-config argument and place the config inside $XDG_CONFIG_HOME/controller-emu.cfg or $HOME/.config/controller-emu.cfg where they are searched in that order